almayssa/almayssa/README.md

 Hey there 👋

-I’m Mayssa, a fresh computer science graduate, IT engineering student, creative coder and self-proclaimed UI/UX designer.
+I’m Mayssa, a fresh computer science graduate, Software engineering student, creative coder and self-proclaimed UI/UX designer.
 My current mission is improving both my technical and soft skills.

 💻 I'm currently working with Flutter & Github along with learning Java, Symfony and other skills.